FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/intro_best_pract_ibmi/using_cftutil.md

     "weight": "290"
 }## Line-mode commands

 The Transfer CFT utility CFTUTIL can accept line-mode commands.
-Enter the command at the CFTUTIL &gt; prompt and press ENTER to validate.
-To exit CFTUTIL, enter the /end command.
+Enter the command at the `CFTUTIL > `prompt and press ENTER to validate.
+To exit CFTUTIL, enter the` /end `command.

 ****Examples****